Professional Program Application Process

 - Earned a preferred minimum score of 300 on the Graduate Record Examination (GRE).

-To be eligible for OHIO's Athletic Training Residency Program, applicants must have:
+To be eligible for OHIO's Athletic Training Residency in Pediatric and Adolescent Sports Medicine, applicants must meet the following criteria:

 - Earned cumulative 3.00 GPA across all institutions attended